akki4u01/topicly/docs/TCP-UDP.md

 - Show what happens during a TCP handshake using Wireshark.
 - Write a Python socket program that implements TCP client/server.
 - Simulate a TCP retransmission scenario — what logs or metrics would you look at?

+---

+## 📝 Test Your Knowledge

+<Quiz
+  questions={[
+    {
+      questionText: 'Which protocol is connection-oriented and reliable?',
+      options: ['UDP', 'TCP', 'IP', 'ICMP'],
+      answer: 'TCP',
+    },
+    {
+      questionText: 'What is the first step of the TCP 3-Way Handshake?',
+      options: ['SYN-ACK', 'ACK', 'SYN', 'FIN'],
+      answer: 'SYN',
+    },
+    {
+      questionText: 'Which windowing mechanism is used for flow control?',
+      options: ['Congestion Window', 'Sliding Window', 'Scaling Window', 'Fixed Window'],
+      answer: 'Sliding Window',
+    },
+    {
+      questionText: 'Which protocol is best for real-time video streaming?',
+      options: ['TCP', 'UDP', 'HTTP', 'FTP'],
+      answer: 'UDP',
+    }
+  ]}
+/>